About the course

 If you choose a course without a salary, you may be eligible for financial support while you study, including bursaries, scholarships and loans.

-We also accept equivalency tests by Equivalency Testing, A Star Teachers or other appropriately accredited providers if the testing arrangements have been approved by the ITT team at Middlesex.
-We cannot accept functional skills or key skills.
+We accept equivalency tests by Equivalency Testing, A Star Teachers or other appropriately accredited providers approved by the ITT team at Middlesex.
+We cannot accept functional skills or key skills or IELTS.

 We are looking for ambitious trainee teachers who demonstrate their passion and enthusiasm for teaching and have a desire to share this with young people.